JodyMurray/my-api/README.md

     *REST_USE_JWT = True*

-* To ensure tokens sent over HTTPS only, add the following:
+* To ensure tokens are sent over HTTPS only, add the following:

     *JWT_AUTH_COOKIE = 'my-app-auth'*